OkazakiBigHammer/RL_Actor_critic/README.md

 The agent's weight is saved in checkpoint_actor and checkpoint_critic.

 ### Files
-Continuous_Control.ipynb: Notebook used for training the agent. ddpg_agent.py: Create an Agent class that interacts with and learns from the environment, with parameters for the Actor, Critic Networks and OU process.... report.pdf: Result and some backgrounds for the project.
+- `Continuous_Control.ipynb`: Notebook used for training the agent.
+- `ddpg_agent.py`: Create an Agent class that interacts with and learns from the environment, with parameters for the Actor, Critic Networks and OU process....
+- `report.pdf`: Result and some backgrounds for the project.
-checkpoint_actor: The trained parameter for Actor network.
+- `checkpoint_actor`: The trained parameter for Actor network.
 The result of running Continuous_Control.ipynb
-checkpoint_critic: The trained parameter for Critic network.
+- `checkpoint_critic`: The trained parameter for Critic network.
 Continuous_Control.ipynb

 ### How to train?
 Please simply run Continuous_Control.ipynb